 NOTE: All students enrolled in a Construction & Industrial Technology program of study must meet with their assigned faculty advisor to obtain an official withdrawal form and to acquire the advisor's signature on the form prior to making an appointment with a PCC Counselor.

 EXCEPTION: All students enrolled in a Health Sciences program of study must meet with their assigned faculty advisor to complete the official withdrawal process.

+After the deadline for official withdrawal, the student should see his/her curriculum Division Dean.
 Students who officially withdraw from courses will not receive grades for those courses.
 Only the course(s) for which they registered and the official withdrawal designation will appear on the transcript.
-For more information, see the counselors or the Office of the Registrar.
+For more information, contact the Office of the Registrar.

 Unofficial WithdrawalAn unofficial withdrawal from one or more classes is given to students who leave school or stop attending classes without qualifying for or following procedures for official withdrawal status.
 This includes students dropped for excessive absences (see Attendance) and not reinstated.
 Unofficial withdrawals count as hours attempted with quality points of "0" in determining the grade point average (GPA).
 Students who leave school without officially withdrawing will lower their GPA and jeopardize future readmission to the College.
-For more information see the counselors or the Office of the Registrar.
+For more information the Office of the Registrar.

 VETERANS NOTE: Any course for which an unofficial withdrawal or an "I" (Incomplete) is received may not be retaken for pay purposes under the Title 38, U.S. Code as amended by Public Law 93-508.